Get the Tata Capital App to apply for Loans & manage your account. Download Now

 However, the scenario varies across banks.
 Some offer a zero-payment moratorium, allowing students to complete financial relief during this period.
 In contrast, others may calculate and expect partial or full interest payments.
 This distinction in policies between banks underscores the importance of knowing your lender’s terms.

-Government Banks vs. NBFCs
+Differences Between Repayment in Government Banks and NBFCs

 Comparing the education loan repayment processes between Government banks and Non-Banking Financial Corporations (NBFCs) is vital for students making informed decisions.
 Government banks often stand out due to their student-friendly repayment policies, offering a broader repayment tenure of 12 to 15 years after the moratorium period concludes.
 This extended tenure provides students with a significant repayment holiday, allowing them to settle into their careers before beginning EMIs.